omardinfo/omard.info/about/index.md

 ### Cemetery

 <small>*This is strictly an educational webpage and not the official webpage for the Omard Cemetery.
-Please refer to FlynnTownship.org for official information.*</small>
+Please refer to <a href="http://flynntownship.org/" target="_blank">FlynnTownship.org</a> for official information.*</small>

-Omard Cemetery is located near the northwestern corner of section 35 in Flynn Township.
+Omard Cemetery is <a href="https://www.google.com/maps/dir//Omard+Cemetery,+Brown+City,+MI+48416/" target="_blank">located near the northwestern corner of section 35</a> in Flynn Township.
 The cemetery was founded sometime in the early 1890s on property that belonged to township resident Hector Snell.
-The cemetery is currently managed by Flynn Township.
+The cemetery is currently managed by <a href="http://flynntownship.org/" target="_blank">Flynn Township</a>.

 ### Country Store